plabayo/learn-rust-101/README.md

 These give just a small taste of what Rust can mean for Web developers even if they do not know or use Rust themselves directly.

+In fact some thing most Rust users will be users that do not even know they are using Rust.
+This is not only True for the Javacript world but for many others as well, such as Python for example.

+- [Pydantic](https://github.com/pydantic/pydantic) is a library for Data validation using Python type hints.
+- [Ruff](https://github.com/astral-sh/ruff) is An extremely fast Python linter, written in Rust.

+And plenty more will follow surely.

 A language is a tool, but a tool is not to be applied to any problem.
 Rust has its advantages and use cases, it would be foolish not to use it where desirable.

 ### [Appendix V. Python / Javascript Developers](#appendix-v-python--javascript-developers)